mbertucci47/keytheorems/keytheorems-ideas.md

 - [ ] Decrease garishness of documentation
 - [x] for thm keys used in `\newkeytheoremstyle`, `\l_keys_key_str` is wrong when `inherit-style` is called
+- [ ] adjust doc for spaceabove, etc. that are skips, not dimens